Skip to main content

 1x Sales invoice for Β£900

-The net result is that the deposits plus the fees balance against the sales invoice line added by Link My Books.
+The net result being a perfect balance of the deposits plus the fees versus the sales invoice line added by Link My Books.

 πŸ‘‰ If you have any follow up questions after reading this article then please get in touch with support via the blue message widget at the bottom right of this page.